HewlettPackard/hpe-sd-cloud/docker/images/sd-sp/README.md

     SDCONF_hpsa_db_user=hpsa
     SDCONF_hpsa_db_password=secret

+If you are connecting to an EnterpriseDB Postgres database then just set `SDCONF_hpsa_db_vendor=EnterpriseDB`.

 If you want the container to act as a closed-loop backend node, you need to specify some additional variables:

     SDCONF_enable_cl=yes